Shrinivas18/HTML/README.md

-# HTML_Basics
+# HTML
-Here are some basics of HTML.
+Here are some basics to advance levels of HTML.